garciagimenezangel/Python/ESYRCE/README.md

 - functions.py: important functions used in the scripts (e.g. to calculate metrics) are stored in this file

-- filterDataByExtent.py: filter data by spatial extent
+- flagDataBlocks.py: flag data blocks.
+0:ok; 1:size changed, clip to smallest; 2: data not aligned

-- mergeSplitted.py: merge data files produced by 'filterDataByExtent.py'
+- mergeSplitted.py: merge data files produced by 'flagDataBlocks.py'

 - addMetrics.py: add columns with metrics associated to each block, such as area of land cover types, field size or demand.